molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 For an overview of all the different themes offered, visit the [Bootswatch](https://bootswatch.com/) website.
 It is currently not yet possible to submit your own CSS sheets to update the styling.
 We do however plan to implement this in the future, giving you even more control to add your own personal style to your MOLGENIS research database.

-## <a name="molgenis-modules"></a>Molgenis modules
+## <a name="molgenis-modules"></a>MOLGENIS modules
 ### <a name="upload"></a>Upload
-The upload module is the place in Molgenis where you can upload your data into the Molgenis application.
+The upload module is the place in MOLGENIS where you can upload your data into the MOLGENIS application.

 #### <a name="upload-possibilities"></a>Upload possibilities
-The molgenis upload module supports the following upload files formats and data:
+The MOLGENIS upload module supports the following upload files formats and data:

 |file format		|file extention             |data formats|
 ||